World Contraception Day

 World Contraception Day: History of Contraception Methods

 1550 BC: The first condoms were documented being made from a leaf-thin material.
-The Ebers Papyrus, an Egyptian medical papyrus of herbal knowledge, once described condoms made from crocodile or elephant dung.
+The Ebers Papyrus, an Egyptian medical papyrus of herbal knowledge described condoms from being made from crocodile or elephant dung.

 384–322 BC: One ancient Greek philosopher, Aristotle, argued that adding cedar oil to the womb before intercourse would prevent pregnancy.
 Obviously, this method rarely worked, and if it did, it was thought to be because the oil may have blocked the cervical canal preventing sperm from swimming up it.